tetsuo/tetsuo.github.io/articles/merely-monadic-go.md

 func Equals[T comparable](x, y T) bool
 ```

-> Refer to the [Introduction to Generics](https://go.dev/blog/intro-generics) and the [Type Parameters Proposal](https://go.googlesource.com/proposal/+/HEAD/design/43651-type-parameters.md) for more information.
+> For more details, refer to the [Introduction to Generics](https://go.dev/blog/intro-generics) and the [Type Parameters Proposal](https://go.googlesource.com/proposal/+/HEAD/design/43651-type-parameters.md).

 # What is a Monad?

-Let's consider the `==` operator defined in the `Eq` class first.
-While commonly used for numbers and strings, the concept of equality can be extended to other data types as well.
-For example, we could define equality for a hypothetical "Fruit" type, allowing comparisons between apples and oranges.
+A Monad defines a way to sequence computations.
+For example, in Haskell, the `Eq` type class allows equality operations for various types.
+While commonly used for numbers and strings, the concept of equality can be extended to other data types.
+For instance, we could define equality for a hypothetical `Fruit` type, allowing comparisons between apples and oranges.
 Essentially, any type can be compared for equality as long as an appropriate `Eq` implementation exists.

 Similarly, the [Monad](https://wiki.haskell.org/All_About_Monads) class introduces the `>>=` (bind) operator: